-Take a walk to the cave viewing platform, explore the dams or take the four-wheel drive Woodline Track to Burra Rock (38 kilometres).
+Take a walk to the cave viewing platform, explore the dams or take the four-wheel drive Woodline track to Burra Rock (38km).

 The reserve is dominated by a spectacular granite outcrop with a large viewing cave and wave formation on the western side, giving the rock its name.
 The rock is an important Aboriginal cultural site and also acts as a water catchment for several dams that supply the woodlines.
 The dams were constructed during the woodlines timber cutting era and were used as a water source to supply steam-driven engines on the narrow-gauge woodline railways.
 The timber was supplied to Kalgoorlie-Boulder by the many camps scattered around the area between 1930 and 1937.